Lunar Exploration Analogue Deployment (LEAD)

 European Space Research and Technology Centre (ESTEC) (Netherlands)

 - Role: Supported the CSA in establishing requirements to conduct the field tests.

 - CSA Headquarters (Saint-Hubert, Quebec)

-Role: Remotely operate and perform a series of tests on the Juno rover; and shadow the ESA control team in Germany.
-Monitor operations and gather data to establish a comparison of metrics on methods tested by both teams.
+Role: Remotely operated and performed a series of tests on the Juno rover, and shadowed the ESA control team in Germany.
+Monitored operations and gathered data to establish a comparison of metrics on methods tested by both teams.

 - Field Team (Montérégie, Quebec)